 6. Before each refilling, shake or gently tap out unused mixture.

-7. Fill the Point Master & use immediately, holding the nozzle square to the joint (see images 1 and 2 below).
+7. Fill the Point Master & use immediately, holding the nozzle square to the joint.

 8. Slightly overfill the joints using a series of movements along the joint, or with a continuous sliding motion.